-10.2.6.
+11.2.6.
 Build an image

 There are two ways to build an image.
-You can select Images > Build from the left navigation bar, or click the build icon in the Images > Profiles list.
+The first way is to create it from scratch.
+To do that, select Images > Build from the left navigation bar, or click the build icon in the Images > Profiles list and follow the procedure.